-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE AMENDMENT TO THE COMPANY'S 2017 OMNIBUS EQUITY INCENTIVE PLAN AS DESCRIBED HEREIN.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE AMENDMENT AND RESTATEMENT OF THE COMPANY'S AMENDED AND RESTATED 2017 OMNIBUS EQUITY INCENTIVE PLAN AS DESCRIBED ABOVE.

-Summary of Material Features of the Plan
+Summary of Material Features of the Restated Plan

-The 2017 Omnibus Equity Incentive Plan (the "Plan") is a comprehensive incentive compensation plan under which we can grant equity-based and other incentive awards to officers, employees and directors of, and consultants and advisers to, FAT Brands and its subsidiaries.
-The purpose of the Plan is to help us attract, motivate and retain such persons and thereby enhance stockholder value.
-The Plan allows for management and the Board of Directors to award stock incentives to substantially all employees as a retention incentive and to ensure that employees' compensation incentives are aligned with stock price appreciation.
+The Amended and Restated 2017 Omnibus Equity Incentive Plan is a comprehensive incentive compensation plan under which we can grant equity-based and other incentive awards to officers, employees and non-employee directors of, and consultants and advisers to, the Company and its subsidiaries (each, a "participant").
+The purpose of the Restated Plan is to help us attract, motivate and retain such persons and to align their interests with those of the Company's stockholders.
+The Restated Plan shall be governed by the laws of the State of Delaware (which is the state of our incorporation) except for conflict of law provisions.
+As of the record date, approximately 335 employees (which includes six executive officers) and nine nonemployee directors were eligible to participate in the Restated Plan.